Things I Care About vs. Things I Don't Care About

 Things I don't care about:

 1. Body Hair: I don't think a day goes by without someone apologizing for not shaving or for having a lot of hair on their bodies.
 I appreciate that you are very aware of this but it is not a big deal.
 I probably didn't shave my legs either that day.
 We are human.
-I have a 2 year old.
-I am happy that I get to wash my hair and wash my body before I am interrupted so shaving is not on the top of my list.
+I have an 8 year old, a husband and a small business.
+I am amazed I do anything for myself some days.
 The great thing about massage is that I am using a lubricant: oil or cream, so hair doesn't affect how I do massage.
 I am prepared for any amount of body hair.

 2. Your breath: I think most people have a concern over this.
 I try to alleviate this concern by having mints next to the chair where you leave your clothes.
 I will be totally honest; I can't smell your breath.
 I'm not trying to smell your breath.
 I am focused on the massage (and more concerned that you smell mine).
 I am not a science person but I think the way you are lying on the table stops your breath from moving in my direction.
 It is not something I am specifically looking for so I never really notice.